Medicinal Plant Lexicon

 Notes

-If there is bile occlusion or inflammation of a bile, gall stones or gall bladder and liver disease, Curcuma rhizome or Javanese turmeric may not be taken.
+In case of biliary obstruction or inflammation, gallstones, or biliary and liver disease, curcuma rhizome or Javanese turmeric may not be taken.
 If the symptoms persist for longer than 2 weeks or worsen, seek medical advice immediately.

-There are still no studies on the safety of the use of Curcuma rhizome or Javanese turmeric during pregnancy and whilst breastfeeding as well as for use in children and adolescents under 18 years old.
+There are no studies on the safety of the use of curcuma rhizome or Javanese turmeric during pregnancy and lactation, as well as for use in children and adolescents under 18 years of age.

 Side effects